danielrmeyer/SCAS/README.md

 # SCAS (Scala Computer Algebra System)

 * The goal of this project is to create a computer algebra system for Scala 3
-* First goal is to wrap the symengine c++ library using the new java ffm library.
+* First goal is to wrap the symengine c++ library using the new java ffm library (project Panama).
 * Second goal is to implement the simplify method in Scala 3 once all the methods in cwrapper.h have been exposed.

 # Example